yeah1tnt/python-p4-scraping-code-along/README.md

 #### `#get_courses`

-The `#get_courses` method should operate on the HTML page (which is the return value of the `.get_page` method) and return the collection of Nokogiri XML elements that describe each course.
+The `#get_courses` method should operate on the HTML page (which is the return value of the `.get_page` method) and return the collection of Beautiful Soup tag elements that describe each course.
 So, we'll call on our `.get_page` method inside the `.get_courses` method.

 ```py